reputation-network/rey-docs/docs/contents/reference/schema.rst

   > key.encrypt({ "city": "Madrid" });
   { city: 'cFwfPaP3E/4tcryywWYEDN7go+pi1uTpA7jy7clI17KKO/nO0YuZ5vS3i7Ea9n/y3LOF4cajYQOAQt/lBwDMsA==' }

 As you can see, the string ``"Madrid"`` becomes ``"cFwfPaP3E/4tcryywWYEDN7go+pi1uTpA7jy7clI17KKO/nO0YuZ5vS3i7Ea9n/y3LOF4cajYQOAQt/lBwDMsA=="``.
-This is an encrypted, Base64-encoded version of the string "Madrid".
+This is an encrypted, Base64-encoded version of the string ``"Madrid"``.
 Trying with a longer string produces a similar result:

 .. code::